 Anxiety can lead you to sacrifice your needs and please and accommodate your partner.
 Due to basic insecurity, you’re preoccupied with the relationship and highly attuned to your partner, worrying that he or she wants less closeness.
 But because you don’t get your needs met, you become unhappy.
 Adding to this, you take things personally with a negative twist, projecting negative outcomes.

 Low self-esteem makes you hide your truth so as not to “make waves,” which compromises real intimacy.
 You may also be jealous of your partner’s attention to others and call or text frequently, even when asked not to.
 By repeated attempts to seek reassurance, you unintentionally push your partner away even further.
 Both of you end up unhappy.

 Avoiders, as the term implies, avoid closeness and intimacy through distancing behaviors, such as flirting, making unilateral decisions, addiction, ignoring their partner, or dismissing his or her feelings and needs.
 This creates tension in the relationship, usually voiced by the anxious partner.
 Because avoiders are hypervigilant about their partner’s attempts to control or limit their autonomy in any way, they then distance themselves even more.
 Neither style contributes to satisfying relationships.

 Communication reveals self-esteem

-Dysfunctional families lack good communication skills that intimate relationships require.
-Not only are they important to any relationship, they also reflect self-esteem.
+Dysfunctional families lack the good communication skills that intimate relationships require.
+Not only are they important to any relationship, but they also reflect self-esteem.
 They involve speaking clearly, honestly, concisely, and assertively, and the ability to listen, as well.
 They require that you know and are able to clearly communicate your needs, wants, and feelings, including the ability to set boundaries.
 The more intimate the relationship, the more important and more difficult practicing these skills becomes.